What is A Managed Service Provider?

 - MSPs often have skilled employees with access to resources your business might not have.
 When working with MSPs, you have their expertise to apply to your business.

 - Depending on the niche you work in, having expertise might be required just to stay competitive

 - MSPs pride themselves on their turnaround ability and their 24/7 support.
-With this type of support, you can solve your business’ problems much more quicker than waiting for employes
+With this type of support, you can solve your business’ problems much quicker than waiting on employees with heavy workloads.

-- Many MSPs operate remotely and that can be difficult to adjust to if your business is locally optimized
+- Many MSPs operate remotely and that can be a difficult adjustment if your business is locally optimized.

-- Your business or customers may require onsite support regularly and this can exclude you from working with MSPs that are not located in your are
+- Your business or customers may require onsite support regularly and this can exclude you from working with MSPs that are not located in your area.

 - Since your company is distinctly different from the MSP, it can be harder to cultivate a certain culture within your company due to differences between your company and the MSP.